Shruti03052/PRML_Project_Spring_2024/Web_demo/web_demo_README.md

 ## Results
 The system provides recommendations based on the input movie title.
 It returns a list of top similar movies based on their descriptions.

+## Web Interface
+For enhanced user experience we have developed a website where user can interact with the recommender system seamlessly app.py provides the code needed to build the website.
+## Usage of app.py
+For running app.py user can provide following commands
+- streamlit run app.py